VA Loan Inspection Requirements: A Complete Guide

 VA Home Loan Inspection Requirements

-Since the VA doesn’t necessarily require a homeowner to get a home inspection, the department doesn’t standardize requirements.
-The items gone over will likely mirror those of a regular home inspection.
+The VA doesn’t require a homeowner to get a home inspection, so inspection requirements aren’t standardized.
+The requirements are similar to a regular home inspection.
 The inspector should thoroughly examine the interior and exterior of the home.
 This includes the home’s HVAC, plumbing, electrical system, attic and roof.

 VA Home Loan Inspection Checklist